-The Week Junior wants to keep kids reading all summer.
+The Week Junior wants kids to enjoy reading all summer!

-Our 2023 Summer of Reading campaign is about to begin!
-We asked children from across the country what middle-grade books they enjoy most.
-We took their suggestions and turned them into an exclusive list of books to keep kids excited and engaged in reading after school is out.
+Welcome to our 2023 Summer of Reading campaign!
+To create this year’s reading list, we asked more than 150 children from across the country what middle-grade books they enjoy most.
+We took their suggestions and turned them into an exclusive list of titles.
+We hope these picks help keep your child excited and engaged to read all summer.

 We want you to participate, too!
 How you can join in: